kevacoin-project/keva-stratum/README.md

 ### Windows

-If you are using Windows Linux Sytem (WLS), please check the instruction under ### Lunix.
+If you are using Windows Linux Sytem (WLS), check the instruction under Linux.

 Just like Monero, keva-stratum can be built on Windows using the MinGW toolchain within [MSYS2](https://www.msys2.org/) environment.